Malak0-0/Campus-Management-Server/README.md

-# Campus Management System · Server
+# Campus Management System: Server

 This is the server-side (back-end) code for Web Dev Final Project – Campus Management System.
 Built with Node, Express, PostgreSQL, and Sequelize, it provides the RESTful routes that